DanielYWoo/hpa-demo/readme.md

 Why?
 The API doesn’t define “utilization” semantics for arbitrary metrics—you decide what absolute target makes sense (e.g., 1 request/sec per pod).
 Keep targets stable and tweak iteratively.

 # HPA with External Metrics
-## Overview

 We use a dummy Python script to simulate an external monitoring service exposing a metric `kafka_queue_length` via a REST API.
-There is a ConfigMap to hold the metric value so you can adjust it with `kubectl edit`.
 The interesting thing here is, external metrics are not collected per pod like the custom metrics, for example we could collect the queue length from Kafka, not the microservice consuming events from Kafka.
+In most cases you will have a tag to tell which microservice you want to scale. e.g., there could be many Kafka topics consumed by many microservices, and there should be tag in the metric like `topic_lag` to indicate which microservice is consuming this topic, if there are too many events piled up in that queue with high latency, you expect HPA to pick up the microservice by that tag to scale up and reduce the latency.

 ## Deploy a fake monitoring system
-Deploy the Python fake monitoring system.
+Deploy the Python fake monitoring system to simulate a Kafka metric source provider (maybe kafka-exporter, or DynaTrace, whatever tool has the metrics).
 ```bash
 kubectl apply -f deploy_external_metrics_collect.yaml
 > kubectl get all